Paul (bakery): Locations

-As of 2022, there are more than 750 Paul bakery/café restaurants of which 424 in France and over 300 in 46 other countries.
+As of 2022, there are more than 750 Paul bakery/café restaurants, of which 424 are in France and over 300 are in 46 other countries.

 The first bakery outside France was opened in 1985 in Barcelona.
 The first international franchise started in 1989 in Japan, with a bakery opened in Nagoya.
 The third country outside France to open was Morocco in 1998, where 14 Paul bakeries are open.
-It is also present with 34 bakeries in United Kingdom since 2000, 14 in Lebanon since 2002, 21 in Belgium since 2007, 12 in Romania and 6 in Taiwan since 2008, 7 in Singapore since 2012 and 4 (with 1 under construction) in India and over 70 in Middle East since 2013.
+It is also present with 34 bakeries in United Kingdom since 2000, 14 in Lebanon since 2002, 21 in Belgium since 2007, 12 in Romania, six in Taiwan since 2008, seven in Singapore since 2012, four (with one under construction) in India and over 70 in the Middle East since 2013.

-In addition to French cities, it has multiple locations in other cities such as Abu Dhabi, Beirut, Bruxelles, Bucharest, Cairo, Cape Town, Casablanca, Doha, Dubai, Johannesburg, London, Prague, Rabat, Riyadh, Singapore, Taipei, Tokyo, Washington.
+In addition to French cities, it has multiple locations in other cities such as Abu Dhabi, Bahrain, Beirut, Bruxelles, Bucharest, Cairo, Cape Town, Casablanca, Doha, Dubai, Johannesburg, London, Nouakchott, Prague, Rabat, Riyadh, Singapore, Taipei, Tokyo, and Washington.

 Paul's first bakery in Pakistan was opened in Karachi in March 2021.
-In May 2021, Paul opened its first Canadian bakery in Vancouver, Canada.
+In May 2021, Paul opened its first Canadian bakery in Vancouver.